fasmide/god/README.md

 # Known issues

-* If shutdown signal is received while god waits for dependencies to fulfill - these processes may start even when supposed to shutdown
+* If shutdown signal is received while god waits for dependencies to fulfill - these processes may start even when supposed not to.
 * Reaper and go's os/exec "races" for exit-codes.

 # Signal logic

-We are only acting on SIGTERM (the default docker swarm, docker stop signal), which in turn will send SIGTERM (by default) to all processes and wait forever for them to exit.
+We are only acting on SIGTERM (the default docker swarm, docker stop signal), which in turn will send SIGTERM (by default) to all processes.
-Docker will take action if this is too long

 # config.yml